Vehicle Operations and Parking Jurisdiction

 - Commuting Students: Lots K, P, Q, R, & C are designated for the general commuting student population.
 A common decal will be issued and commuting students may park in any of these lots as space is available.

-- Commuting Pharmacy Students: A distinctive decal will be issued to commuting pharmacy students.
+- Commuting Pharmacy/Medical School Students: A distinctive decal will be issued to commuting pharmacy/medical school students.
 These students may park in any commuting lot (listed above).

 - Reserved Spaces: All lots on campus have designated spaces for faculty, staff, handicapped, visitors, and 30-minute parking, etc. Do not park in these spaces or be subject to towing.